willstall/impopsicles/README.md

 He's a big fan of community and has run a coworking space, an award-winning game studio, a black-tie award show for creatives, and an event called dev-night that brought together brilliant people on a weekly basis to create nothing more than scenarios of fun.

-He's also been known to laugh, design, roller skate, and throw code against many walls like a silly goose.
+He's also been known to laugh, make up words, roller skate, and tell people they're lovely wayyyyy too many times.

 Some call him creative, others call him Will